1D nonlinear backward stochastic differential equations: a unified theory and applications: Comparison theorems and existence and uniqueness results

 and $g_2:\R\To\R$ is a Lipschitz continuous function.
 In other words, $g$ is a Lipschitz continuous perturbation of some convex (concave) function.
 Another typical example of (UN3) is $\bar g(\omega,t,y,z):=g_3(z)+g_4(z)$, where $g_3:\R^d\To\R$ is convex or concave with a logarithmic sub-quadratic growth, i.e., there exists a nonnegative constant $A\geq 0$ such that for each $z\in\R^d$,

 and $g_4:\R^d\To\R$ is a Lipschitz continuous function with a bounded support.
 In other words, $\bar g$ is a local Lipschitz continuous perturbation of some convex (concave) function.
 Furthermore, it is easy to verify that if both generators $g_1$ and $g_2$ satisfies \eqref{eq:3.7} (resp. \eqref{eq:3.8}), then $g_1+g_2$ also satisfies \eqref{eq:3.7} (resp. \eqref{eq:3.8}).
-Consequently, the generator $g$ satisfying (UN3) may be not necessarily convex (concave) or Lipschitz continuous in $(y,z)$, and it can have a general growth in $y$.
-Finally, a similar argument to that in Section 4 of \cite{FanWangYong2022AAP} gives that if the generator $g$ satisfies (UN3), then it has to be local Lipschitz continuous in $(y,z)$, and then satisfies (EX1). \end{rmk}
+Consequently, the generator $g$ satisfying (UN3) may be not necessarily convex (concave) or Lipschitz continuous in $(y,z)$, and it can have a general growth in $y$. \end{rmk}

 \begin{thm} Suppose that $\xi$ and $\xi'$ are two terminal conditions such that $\xi\leq \xi'$, the generater $g$ (resp. $g'$) satisfies assumption (UN3) with $h(\cdot,\cdot,\cdot)$ being defined in \eqref{eq:2.7} for $\lambda\geq 0$, and $(Y_t, Z_t)_{t\in\T}$ and $(Y'_t, Z'_t)_{t\in\T}$ are, respectively, adapted solutions to BSDE$(\xi, g)$ and BSDE$(\xi', g')$ such that